A. Curricular/Research/Programmatic needs

 C. Existing strengths and emphases

 Although MSU is not (and has never been) a UN depository library, the collection is very strong overall, reflecting MSU’s historic commitment to International Studies.
-The MSU Library (MSUL) has comprehensive standing orders for the publications of a number of organizations, including the United Nations, the Food and Agriculture Organization, the Organization for Economic Cooperation and Development (OECD), the World Bank, the World Health Organization and the International Monetary Fund.
+The MSU Library (MSUL) has comprehensive standing orders for the publications of a number of organizations, including the United Nations, the Food and Agriculture Organization, the Organization for Economic Cooperation and Development (OECD), the World Bank, the World Health Organization (WHO), and the International Monetary Fund (IMF).
 We also have a complete set of Readex microfiche/cards that contain materials never distributed through the depository program.
 Overall, the depth and breadth of this collection makes it one of the strongest International Documents collections in the U.S.

 MSUL is also one of 27 European Union depository libraries, so we receive publications on deposit from the European Union and we also have a comprehensive blanket order for Council of Europe publications.
 The Library also has an extensive collection of materials from other regional intergovernmental organizations such as the Organization of American States, the Economic and Social Commission for Asia and the Pacific (ESCAP), and the Economic Commission for Western Asia.

 MSUL supplement our comprehensive approval plans with firm ordering from a number of UN specialized agencies such as UNESCO, the UNEP, and UN Development Program; as well as related agencies such as the International Organization for Migration, the World Intellectual Property Organization, and the World Health Organization.
 In the case of UN agencies, any materials that are sold through UN Sales come through our comprehensive UN blanket order, so firm ordering is generally minimal.
 Many IGOs issue free publications of very valuable research material.
-These books and pamphlets do not come on approval plans, but must be requested by the International Documents Librarian.
+These books and pamphlets do not come on approval plans, but must be requested by the International Government Information Librarian.
 Over the years, MSU has attempted to be comprehensive in obtaining such ‘grey literature’ to make our collection truly unique among research libraries.